sori883/my-sb-in-aws/README.md

 cdk --profile your_profile deploy "StoreStack" --require-approval never
 ```

-### 4.DownLoad Models and Upload S3
+### 4.Upload Your Assets to S3
-like the image below
+set the folder names to the following
+- embeddings/
+- Lora/
+- Stable-diffusion/
+- VAE/

 ### 5.Deploy MainStack(EC2)